Junction Conditions and local Spacetimes in General Relativity: Abstract

 \section{Abstract}

 In the present work, a theoretical framework focussing on local geometric deformations is introduced in order to cope with the problem of how to join spacetimes with different geometries and physical properties.
-Using this framework, it is shown that two Lorentzian manifolds can be matched in agreement with the well-known Darmois-Israel junction conditions by locally deforming the associated spacetime metrics in relation to each other.
-Based on the insight that metrics can be suitably matched in this way, it is shown that the underlying geometric approach allows the characterization of local spacetimes in General Relativity.
-In addition, it is shown that this approach allows the treatment of problems that cannot be treated by using standard gluing techniques.
+This framework is used to show that two Lorentzian manifolds can be matched by considering local deformations of the associated spacetime metrics.
+Based on the fact that metrics can be suitably matched in this way, it is shown that the underlying geometric approach allows the characterization of local spacetimes in General Relativity.
+Furthermore, it is shown that said approach not only extends conventional thin-shell formalism, but also allows the treatment of geometric problems that cannot be treated with standard gluing techniques.

 \textit{ {}Key words: general relativity, local spacetimes, junction conditions}{ }